xn1k/PowerCarousel/README.md

 - Access any display by navigating to its endpoint: `/<endpoint>`
 - The display will automatically rotate through all configured embeds
 - The header shows the current position in the rotation sequence

+## Data Storage

+The application uses a simple file-based storage system for persistence:

+- All display and embed configuration is stored in `/data/displays.json`
+- The data directory is automatically created when you run the app
+- Data persists between server restarts and across different sessions
+- For backup purposes, configurations are also cached in localStorage

 ## Power BI Authentication